 Being overweight or obese increases the risk of developing over 200 chronic diseases and conditions, as well as leading directly to premature death and disability.
 The good news?
 In most circumstances, our weight is something that is within our control.
 Here, Kim Allen, Director of Lifestyle Health Coaching at INTERVENT International, provides an insight into overweight and obesity and what multinationals can do to help their people avoid it.

-Overweight and obesity, defined as excessive fat build up that may impair health, was once only considered a problem in high-income countries.
+Overweight and obesity, defined as excessive fat build up that may impair health, was once only considered a problem woman-on-weighing-scalesin high-income countries.
 But that’s no longer the case.
 The number of people who are overweight or obese has grown to almost pandemic proportions, even in low- and middle-income countries, and particularly in urban settings.
 Over four million people die as a result each year.
 Today more people are obese than underweight in every region of the world except parts of sub-Saharan Africa and Asia.1

 Obesity as a complex, chronic disease